Other Common Names

 World-wide except the Australian region and Antarctica.

 Highly varied and occuring in most any environment with green food.
 However, a majority of species favor sunny meadowy or marshy environments.
 A smaller but still large group of species (many of those with more rounded vertically oriented heads) tend to favor semi-arid steppes, where they may even prefer to rest on bare ground in favor of vegetation.

 Most species utilize Grasses (Poaceae) or related plants as food, but this is a large subfamily with many species, and food preferences cover a wide range of plant groups.

-The subfamily is broken into "groups" here that roughly correspond to the "tribes" of some authors (see under Taxonomy at top of page), but these groups are intended mostly to place similar looking species together, and may not represent true relationships.
+The subfamily is broken into "groups" here that roughly correspond to the "tribes" of some authors (see under Taxonomy at top of page), but these groups are intended mostly as a convenience placing similar looking species together, and may not always represent true relationships.
 Most genera within a group are likely close relatives, but just as likely some will eventually be shown to be unrelated as more is learned about them.
-A few genera are somewhat uncomforatable among the Gomphocerinae, and may not belong at all.
+A few genera are somewhat "uncomforatable" among the Gomphocerinae, but posess most of the diagnostic traits of the group.
 Among them are Acrolophitus, Bootettix, and Ligurotettix.
-All worthy of note because they do not "look" like other Gomphocerines, may not even be Gomphocerines, yet this is where they are currently placed and where they will be found here in BugGuide.
+These do not "look" like other Gomphocerines, may not even be Gomphocerines, yet this is where they are currently placed and where they will be found here in BugGuide until more is learned.

 NOTE [added Oct.
 26, 2014 by David J. Ferguson]: There have been molecular studies published that have included some of our genera, and from which results imply that groupings listed here are indeed not entirely natural.
 Genera that stand out as "wrongly placed" so far include:

 Acrolophitus & Bootettix would appear to be closely related to, or part of the Aulocara Group, but not necessarily to one-another.
 Intuition says that this is highly unlikely, and more study is needed.